 Nursing home abuse lawsuits in Nevada are civil actions against an elder care facility for causing physical or emotional harm to a resident.
 Common legal grounds include negligence, battery, false imprisonment, and intentional infliction of emotional distress.
 These claims often stem from poor personal care, lack of maintenance, neglect, and cruel or unprofessional staff.

-Many nursing homes provide beneficial and positive environments.
+Many nursing home facilities provide beneficial and positive environments.
 There, elderly individuals can live a long and healthy life.
 Despite that they can no longer care for themselves full-time.

 Unfortunately, there are exceptions.
-Older individuals may experience harm at these homes.
+Older individuals may experience harm at these assisted living facilities.
 It can be physical, mental, and/or emotional.
+Every day brings new reports of abuse.
 These harms may be intentional and/or negligent acts by employees or owners.

-Our caring Las Vegas Nevada personal injury lawyers stand up for the rights of elderly people who have been abused at nursing homes in Clark County.
+Our caring Las Vegas Nevada personal injury lawyers stand up for the rights of older persons who have been abused at nursing homes in Clark County.
 If you or a loved one has been injured by abuse at an elder care home, you may be entitled to compensation for:

 - Medical expenses;

 - Psychological counseling;